 Maybe you need a stronger solvent

 Try touching a bit of xylene (available at hardware and paint stores) to a different part of the finish.
 If the test area gets gummy, you're definitely looking at a water-based finish.

 If none of these solvents dissolves the old finish, it has to be one of the reactive finishes one that cures through a chemical reaction such as varnish or polyurethane.
 You must thoroughly sand (scuff up) these film finishes before you can apply another coat of the same finish.
 Or, in cases of severe damage, you have to strip them completely off with a paint-and-varnish remover, then sand and refinish.

 Once you know what finish you're facing, you can restore it in one of several ways.
 Which one of the following you choose depends on the result you want to achieve.

 - For nicks, scratches, and small areas of damage, try reflowing the finish.
 A cloth dampened with denatured alcohol will reflow shellac.
 You'll be able to dissolve the original finish and move it around to cover minor damage, brightening the surface as you go.
 This also works on lacquer finishes when you use lacquer thinner as the solvent.
 In either case, don't be over-zealous.
 You could go completely through the finish.

 Sand the existing finish with extra-fine sandpaper (400-grit or greater) or 0000 steel wool (unless you're putting on a water-based finish, then use gray Scotch-Brite rather than steel wool so you won't end up with tiny rust spots).
-Then, remove all dust with a tack cloth and apply another coat of finish.
-It's not necessary that you match the commercial brand of original finish, only the type shellac, lacquer, water-based, etc.
+Then, remove all dust with a tack cloth and apply another coat of finish, as shown below.
+It's not necessary that you match the commercial brand of original finish, only the type: shellac, lacquer, water-based, etc.